 Where can you use COVID-19 vaccine passports now?

 On 17 February, Bahrain added ‘proof of vaccination’ to its BeAware contact tracing app.
-Two weeks after users receive their second vaccine dose, the app displays a green shield alongside the person’s personal details.
+Two weeks after users receive their second vaccine dose, the app displays a green shield alongside the traveller's personal details.
 The app also includes a QR code, which can be scanned by authorities to link the certificate to the national vaccine register.

 Before visiting Belize, visitors must download the Belize Health App and input their details to avoid having to be tested and quarantined.
 The information must prove that they have had both doses of an approved vaccine at least two weeks before arrival in the country.